 In 2008, a team of biologists in Bolivia brought into captivity a single male Sehuencas Water Frog (Telmatobius yuracare), Romeo, with the hopes of creating a conservation breeding program for the traditionally common species ahead of the kinds of population crashes they were seeing with other frogs.
-Ten years later and GWC partner the Bolivian Amphibian Initiative and other national and international researchers have not been able to locate a single other individual Sehuencas Water Frog—male or female—distinguishing the 2008 male as the last known living kind of his species.
-Romeo, who lives at the Museo de Historia Natural Alcide d’Orbigny of Cochabamba, may also represent the last best hope for his species.
+Ten years later and GWC partner the Alcide d’Orbigny Natural History Museum in Bolivia and other national and international researchers have not been able to locate a single other individual Sehuencas Water Frog—male or female—distinguishing the 2008 male as the last known living kind of his species.
+Romeo, who lives at the museum in Cochabamba, may also represent the last best hope for his species.

 The Sehuencas Water Frog is previously known from fewer than 10 locations, but was once found in abundance as tadpoles on the bottom of small streams of the montane cloud forest or the Bolivian Yungas forest.
 Researchers suspect that the combination of the deadly amphibian pathogen chytrid, the introduction of trout, habitat loss, pollution and climate change have resulted in precipitous declines in Telmatobius species in Bolivia, Ecuador and Peru, and are suspected in the decline of the Sehuencas Water Frog.